 With sound deaden doors, thanks to removed vibrations between plastic and metal elements, we can start hearing actual quality music played by speakers, rather than rattling plastic door panels.

-Although doors in your car can be deadened with typical bitumen sound deadening mats, this is not the best choice.
-Bitumen can break when it is cold, and keep it glued to the other than flat surfaces can sometimes be challenging.
+Although doors in your car can be deadened with typical bitumen sound deadening mats, this is not the best option.
+Bitumen can break when it is cold, and keeping it glued to other than flat surfaces can sometimes be challenging.

-Process of deadening the doors is not complicated, and there are few simple steps to follow:
+The process of deadening the doors is not complicated, and there are a few simple steps to follow:

-- Remove the foam, paper shield, and any other elements that cover the raw metal door.
+- Remove the foam, paper shield, and other elements covering the raw metal door.

 - Clean the door interior and degrease metal surfaces with rubbing alcohol.

-- The soundproofing mat should fill the inside of the door on the outer sheet metal, also behind the speaker.
+- The soundproofing mat should fill the door inside on the outer sheet metal and behind the speaker.
 Do not leave any air bubbles between rubber and metal.

-- Use thick foam rubber, for example, Luxury Liner Pro, on the plastic door panel.
+Use thick foam rubber on the plastic door panel, such as Luxury Liner Pro.
 This way, you will eliminate the crackling sounds and vibrations from the plastic and will make the door sealed like a proper speaker enclosure.

 To soundproof the roof, first, we have to remove the headliner and thoroughly clean the surface underneath.
-Roof areas have to be measured accurately to cut the exact sizes of the sound deadening panels.
+Then, you must measure roof areas accurately to cut the exact panel sizes.

 The best for the roof will be butyl mats that will not melt from the high temperatures.
 To make sure there are no air bubbles behind the mat, use a plastic or wooden roller.
 As a second layer, it may be worth adding a noise-absorbing rubber foam.

-Like in other areas of the car, before starting to glue deadening materials, you have to cut all pieces to the right size.
-When sticking mats to the metal elements, make sure there is no air between the surfaces.
+Like in other areas of the car, you must cut all pieces to the right size before starting to glue deadening materials.
+When sticking mats to the metal elements, ensure no air between the surfaces.

-After covering the entire trunk with mats, the next is the use of soundproofing spray and apply in the all small hard to reach areas and tight spots.
+After covering the entire trunk with mats, the next is the use soundproofing spray and apply it in all small hard to reach areas and tight spots.

 Before installing the soundproofing mats, open the hood and clean it entirely.
 Not only wipe it from the dust but also remove all kinds of dried oils and liquids.